Since 1975, OLG has provided popular lottery and gaming entertainment that benefits the Province, communities, and the people of Ontario.

 Modernization will enable OLG to provide additional revenues to the Province to help fund the operation of hospitals and other provincial priorities.

 - Become more customer-focused

-- Expand the regulated private sector delivery of lottery and gaming
+- Expand the involvement of the private sector in lottery and gaming

 - Renew its role in the conduct and management of lottery and gaming.

-Modernization will help to create jobs across Ontario and trigger private sector investment.
+- Modernization will help to create jobs across Ontario and trigger private sector investment.
 The capital costs of expanding, improving or simply maintaining gaming facilities will no longer be carried by taxpayers.
 Ontario residents and visitors will have access to more innovative and fun games.
-In addition, the existing lottery distribution network will be expanded to include multi-lane sales at large retailers, accommodating a broader customer base.

 Protecting the Public Interest